PGA Tour 2K21

-PGA Tour 2K21 is a sports video game developed by HB Studios and published by 2K Sports for Stadia, Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
-It is the fourth installment of the PGA Tour 2K series, the first game in the series to be released under the PGA Tour 2K name and the second game in the overall series to be licensed by the PGA Tour.
+PGA Tour 2K21 is a sports video game developed by HB Studios and published by 2K for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
+It is the fourth installment of the PGA Tour 2K series, formerly known as The Golf Club.

+The game carries over features from the Golf Club franchise (such as Societies and the course editor) while adding additional assists and an expanded PGA Tour license over The Golf Club 2019 (with additional courses and likenesses of tour players as opponents.

 PGA Tour 2K21 received generally favorable reviews, with critics feeling that the game preserved the realism of its predecessors, while adding more difficulty levels and assists to make it more accessible to a wider audience.

-The game has sold around 3 million units, as of May 2022.